Women's suffrage in Colorado: Early efforts

 After the defeat of the 1877 referendum, there was only one other women's suffrage bill in the Colorado General Assembly.
 The bill, proposed in 1881 to grant women municipal suffrage never passed.
 The General Assembly did receive a petition for women's suffrage in 1891.

 In 1881, a meeting was held to create the Colorado Equal Suffrage Association (CESA).
 When Matilda Hindman of South Dakota arrived in Colorado in 1890 to raise money for efforts in her territory, she helped reignite suffrage organizations in Denver.
 Hindman held a meeting in her rooms at the Richelieu Hotel where women not only raised money for South Dakota but also created a Denver chapter of CESA.
 Members of the CESA began to pressure the General Assembly on women's suffrage.
 The arrival of Louise M. Tyler, moving from Boston to Denver, also spurred the creation of an auxiliary to the National American Woman Suffrage Association (NAWSA).
 Over time the membership of the auxiliary grew, with Tyler serving as president until 1892.

 Women journalists helped the fight for women's suffrage in Colorado.
 Both Ellis Meredith and Minnie Reynolds secured support from Colorado newspapers on women's suffrage.
 Journalist Caroline Nichols Churchill attended the 1881 meeting to create the CESA, but when a man was elected president, she refused to continue to work with CESA.
 She did help form the Fort Collins Equal Suffrage Association that year.
 Churchill, who wrote the women's rights newspaper, the Queen Bee, felt that women should be in charge of women's organizations.
 Despite Churchill's refusal to participate in the organization, her newspaper continued to cover women's suffrage and took on the topic from a more radical perspective.
 The paper also helped to build support for women's suffrage in Colorado.
 Her paper urged women to exercise their right to vote in school elections.

 The tactic of mobilizing women to vote in school elections was also supported by the Woman's Christian Temperance Union (WCTU) in Colorado.
 Showing that women were interested in voting and were already using their limited voting rights was key to the suffragists' argument that women wanted equal franchise.
-Women also were key to the successful election of Ione T. Hanna to the Denver School Board in May of 1893.
+Women also were key to the successful election of Ione T. Hanna to the Denver School Board in May 1893.